amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

     - problem: target supervised classification dataset (1% of the imagenet dataset or 10%) with the unlabeled image datasets.
 The solution is to train the model on the joint of the two datasets with the loss from unsupervised learning.
-One is to use the rotation loss, i.e. randomly rotate the input image with 0/90/180/270 degres and predict the degree with the cross entropy loss.
+Each batch consists of the images from unlabeled or labeled sets evenly.
+For the image including unlabeled and labeled, it applies the rotation self-supervised loss.
+That is randomly rotate the input image with 0/90/180/270 degres and predict the degree with the cross entropy loss.
 The other is some exemplar loss, which is similar with the contrastive loss.
 The experiments show that with 1% of the labelled data,